showhey0119/aquabreeding/README.md

 Aquabreeding software is a python tool for simulating aquaculture breeding.

 Aquabreeding generates a founder population using coalescent simulation implemented in [msprime](https://tskit.dev/msprime/docs/stable/intro.html).
-A progeny population is produced by crossing the founder individuals, and the progenies with larger breeding/phenotypic values are selected as the founder of the next generation.
+A progeny population is produced by crossing the founder individuals, and the progenies with larger breeding/phenotypic values are selected as parents of the next generation.
 Phenotypic values, breeding values, variance components, and inbreeding coefficient are calculated in each generation.

 This is a beta version.
 Please do not use it for any publications.